drand808/PC-Life/Guide.md

 Save this file and go back to the main XAMPP window.
 Now, click the same configuration button as before, and select `Apache (httpd-ssl.conf)`.
 Replace all instances of `443` with yet another port number (e.g. `23456`).
 Save this file and close it.

 Open `C:\xampp\reuleaux.dev\php\website.php`.
-Delete the contents of the file, and replace it with `localhost`.
-This is the base for all HTML links.
+Delete the contents of the file, and replace it with `https://localhost:` followed by your SSL port number (e.g. `https://localhost:23456`).
+You can also use the non-SSL version if you wish to use HTTP instead of HTTPS (e.g. `http://localhost:12345`).

 Click `Start` next to Apache in the main XAMPP window.
+The home page should load.
+However, if you try to click anything that requests the database, you will receive an error.

 Open your browser of choice, and enter `localhost:` followed by your port number into the URL (e.g. `localhost:12345`).
 You should now be able to view the website running on your local machine.